-As mentioned earlier, for the wave equation without a symmetry assumption but on a fixed background spacetime, the case of the linear wave equation on the Schwarzschild spacetime is significantly simpler than the corresponding case in the Kerr spacetime, since the $\dt$ Killing vector is timelike in the entire exterior region and generates a conserved positive energy, there is the full $SO(3)$ group of rotation symmetries available to generate higher energies, and the orbiting null geodesics are restricted to $r=3M$.
-The first two of these properties imply that solutions remain bounded.
+As mentioned above, our work builds on previous results in the subcase of the Schwarzschild spacetime, where $a=0$.
+This subcase is significantly simpler than the situation in the Kerr spacetime, since the $\dt$ Killing vector is timelike in the entire exterior region and generates a conserved positive energy, there is the full $SO(3)$ group of rotation symmetries available to generate higher energies, and the orbiting null geodesics are restricted to $r=3M$.
+The first two of these properties imply theorem \ref{Thm:IntroUniformEnergyBound} in the $a=0$ case.
 Following the introduction of a Morawetz vector field and of the equivalent of an almost conformal vector field to the Schwarzschild spacetime \cite{LabaSoffer}, decay estimates for the wave equation were proven \cite{BlueSterbenz}, proven with a weaker decay rate but less regularity loss \cite{BlueSoffer:LongPaper}, and proven separately with a stronger estimate near the event horizon \cite{DafermosRodnianski:RedShiftSchwarzschild}.
-These were extended to Strichartz estimates for the wave equation \cite{MarzuolaMetcalfeTataruTohaneanu} and decay estimates for Maxwell's equation \cite{Blue:Maxwell}.
+These were extended to Strichartz estimates for the wave equation \cite{MarzuolaMetcalfeTataruTohaneanu} and to decay estimates for Maxwell's equation \cite{Blue:Maxwell} and for Einstein's equation on ultimately Schwarzschildean spacetimes \cite{Holzegel}.
+All of these works relied upon a Morawetz estimate.
 The Morawetz vector field which made these estimates possible was centred about the orbiting geodesics at $r=3M$.
-This construction of a classical vector field fails when $a\not=0$, since there are orbiting geodesics filling an open set in spacetime.